Camel case

+Description

-The writing format camel case (sometimes stylized autologically as camelCase or CamelCase, also known as camel caps or more formally as medial capitals) is the practice of writing phrases without spaces or punctuation and with capitalized words.
-The format indicates the first word starting with either case, then the following words having an initial uppercase letter.
+The writing format camel case is the practice of writing phrases without spaces or punctuation and with capitalized words.
+The first word starts with either case, then the following words have an initial uppercase letter.
 Common examples include YouTube, PowerPoint, HarperCollins, FedEx, iPhone, eBay, and LaGuardia.
 Camel case is often used as a naming convention in computer programming.
 It is also sometimes used in online usernames such as JohnSmith, and to make multi-word domain names more legible, for example in promoting EasyWidgetCompany.com.

 The more specific terms Pascal case and upper camel case refer to a joined phrase where the first letter of each word is capitalized, including the initial letter of the first word.
 Similarly, lower camel case (also known as dromedary case) requires an initial lowercase letter.
-Some people and organizations, notably Microsoft, use the term camel case only for lower camel case, designating Pascal case for the upper camel case.
+Some people and organizations, notably Microsoft, use the term camel case only for lower camel case, designating the upper camel case separately as Pascal case.
 Some programming styles prefer camel case with the first letter capitalized, others not.
 For clarity, this article leaves the definition of camel case ambiguous with respect to capitalization of the first word, and uses the more specific terms when necessary.

 Camel case is distinct from several other styles: title case, which capitalizes all words but retains the spaces between them; Tall Man lettering, which uses capitals to emphasize the differences between similar-looking product names such as predniSONE and predniSOLONE; and snake case, which uses underscores interspersed with lowercase letters (sometimes with the first letter capitalized).
 A combination of snake and camel case (identifiers Written_Like_This) is recommended in the Ada 95 style guide.